Need to talk? Call 1800 882 436.

 • looking after siblings, pets or visitors

-• settling your baby after the feed
+• settling your baby after the feed, bathing them or changing their nappy

-What about balancing work and family life?
+How can I balance my work and family life?

 It can be difficult for parents to balance work and family life.
+A tip to help balance work and family is to sit down with your partner and discuss important topics early on such as:

 • what needs to be done

-• who is going to do it
+• who is going to do different tasks

 • how you are going to manage your finances